katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ### Description

-To get the content of a range of PDF pages as plain text.
+This keyword gets the content of a range of PDF pages as plain text.

 ### Parameter